 - copy of City of Hollywood water bill for the account to be credited

-Once a complete application has been submitted, please allow 2-3 billing cycles for rebate credits to show on the water bill and check your bill for a credit prior to inquiring about your rebate status.
+Once a complete application has been submitted, please check your water bill for a credit and allow 1-3 billing cycles for rebate credits to show on the bill prior to inquiring about your rebate status.

 This program is offered on a first come, first served basis, is subject to available funding and may be canceled, modified, suspended, discontinued or terminated at any time.
 For additional questions on the program, please call 954.967.4512 or email.